How to: Debug Optimized Code

 If you chose the Custom option for Optimization, you can now set options for any of the other properties shown in the properties list.

-When debugging optimized code, look at the Disassembly window to see what instructions are actually created and executed.
-When setting breakpoints, you need to be aware that the breakpoint may move along with an instruction.
+When you debug optimized code, use the Disassembly window to see what instructions are actually created and executed.
+When you set breakpoints, you need to know that the breakpoint might move together with an instruction.
 For example, consider the following code:

 for (x=0; x<10; x++)